Comparing tariffs is a good way to check if you can save money by switching to a new supplier.

 If you have signed up to the Priority Services Register with your current supplier, you will need to do this again with your new supplier.

-If you are disabled or have children under 5, it is free to sign up to the Priority Services Register to receive extra support from your energy or water company.
+If you are disabled or have children under 5, it is free to sign up to the Priority Services Register to receive:

-You should complain if your supplier tries to stop you from switching when you are entitled to.
+You can complain if your supplier tries to stop you from switching when you are entitled to.

 Complain to your energy supplier (Citizens Advice)